 English as a Second Language (ESL)

 The Hampton Township School District provides a program for each student whose dominant language is not English for the purpose of facilitating the student's achievement of English proficiency and all academic standards.
 The family of each student who enrolls in the District is asked to complete a home language survey.
 If a student's home language is not English, an English proficiency assessment is given.
 Students who do not demonstrate English proficiency are scheduled for appropriate English as a Second Language (ESL) instruction.
-Questions regarding the ESL program may be referred to the student's assigned school building or the Special Education/Transition Coordinator (412-492-6306).
+Questions regarding the ESL program may be referred to the student's assigned school building or the Director of Special Education (412-492-6306).

 Placement and Testing